StarryBlueSky/PyChroner/README_EN.md

 <br>For example, You can make bot using TBFW and publish the your code.

 ## How to Install (on CentOS 7)
-TBFW working at Python 3.x Series from 3.4 or higher.
+TBFW working at Python 3.x Series from 3.4 or higher but we recommend that you should run with latest Python 3.5.2.

 ### 1. Clone Repository
 ```bash